stephengaito/documentArchive/features/architecture/Readme.md

 > It MUST be possible to override all HTTPS or HTTPSC requirements IF
 > the FandianPF instance is bound exclusively to VPN secured
 > interfaces.

+## Problem: WebApp security

+Like it or not, there are people out there who will try to break any security systems we might put in place to control access to a FandianPF instance.
+This will be a significant problem for any highly public web application.

+While we do not want to become so paranoid that the application becomes impossible for normal use, we *do* want to ensure all of the obvious vulnerabilities are protected against.

+### Goals

+Ensure any FandianPF instance is as difficult to hack as feasibly possible.

+#### Requirements

+> ALL user input MUST be scanned for malicious intent.

+> Consider using Rack middleware to scan all inbound requests for
+> security violations.

 ## Problem: Agile open source development